-This Air Fryer Stuffing Casserole is prepared with sausage and cranberries.
-It has become a Thanksgiving favorite.
-Perfectly served alongside a plump, juicy turkey and all the fixings.
+Easy and light Air Fryer Stuffing Casserole that’s prepared with simple ingredients and can be made ahead of time for Thanksgiving dinner or Holiday dinner.
+It also serves well alongside a plump, juicy turkey and all the fixings.

 The savory and sweet elements of this sausage stuffing casserole recipe create an unmistakably festive flavor and one seriously satisfying dish.
 And not only is it delicious, it’s super easy to put together.

 Once you’ve given this Sausage Stuffing Casserole, your family will be asking for it year after year!

 Sausage: You can use all kinds of sausages for this stuffing depending on your preference.

 You can use breakfast sausage, sweet Italian sausage, or even other meats like chicken, turkey or beef.

 You could also experiment with sausages made with herbs to add an extra layer of flavor.
 If you buy sausages in casings, don’t forget to remove them before you start to cook.

 While they are perfectly safe to eat, you’ll end up with tough mouthfuls of it in your stuffing which will detract from the overall texture.

 Herbs: Parsley is the main herb that’s used in this stuffing.
 This fragrant herb has always been a fantastic pairing with sausage as it has a bold flavor which gives fatty meat a boost.